opensearch-project/documentation-website/_security-analytics/settings.md

 `plugins.security_analytics.request_timeout` (Time value): The timeout for all requests the Security Analytics plugin sends to other parts of OpenSearch.
 Default is 10 seconds.

 `plugins.security_analytics.action_throttle_max_value` (Time value): The maximum amount of time you can set for action throttling.
-Default is 24 hours (this value displays as 1440 minutes in OpenSearch Dashboards).
+Default is 24 hours.
+(This value displays as 1440 minutes in OpenSearch Dashboards.)

 `plugins.security_analytics.filter_by_backend_roles` (Boolean): When set to `true`, restricts access to detectors, alerts, findings, and custom log types by backend role when enabled.
 Default is `false`.